YahlyScharf/MERN_Stack_Project01/README.md

-This is a MERN (MongoDB, Express.js, React.js, Node.js) project i built.
-It's an app that tracks your exercises.
+a simple app to track your exercises.

 # Getting Started with Create React App